Poppy straw: Processing

-PSC is an alternative to bricks of opium, as an alkaloid source in most but not all of the production methods to isolate natural alkaloids from the opium poppy.
+PSC is an alternative to bricks of opium as an alkaloid source in most but not all of the production methods that isolate alkaloids from the opium poppy.
 A notable exception is thebaine, which is present in far larger fractions in opium than in poppy straw.
 Morphine, being a large fraction of the alkaloids found in mature poppy capsules, is produced commercially from either opium or concentrated poppy straw.
-To extract morphine, PSC is dissolved in water and treated with other chemicals to obtain the next intermediate, calcium morphenate or less frequently sodium morphenate, which is then further treated to purify the drug and convert it to the desired morphine salt or base.
-Processes for extracting other alkaloids, such as codeine and noscapine, use other chemicals and/or optimal solution pH.
+To extract morphine, PSC is dissolved in water and treated with other chemicals to obtain the next intermediate, calcium morphenate (or less frequently sodium morphenate), which is then further treated to purify the drug and convert it to the desired morphine salt or base.
+Processes for extracting other alkaloids, such as codeine and noscapine, use other pharmaceutical processes.

 Poppy straw crops

 Annual world production of opium and poppy straw, both legal and illegal, is tabulated by the United Nations Office on Drugs and Crime, and reported in its annual World Drug Report.
 The quantity of poppy straw produced is typically given as "opium equivalents".
 The 2002 World Drug Report estimate of the total world opium production, including opium equivalents of poppy straw, was 42600 metric ton in 1906/07 and 12600 metric ton in 2007.
 The 2007 production consisted of 8870 metric ton of illegal opium, 3420 metric ton of opium equivalent from legal poppy straw, and 300 metric ton of legal opium.
-Thus, over 90% of the world production of legal opiates, including medical morphine, now is produced from poppy straw.
+Thus, over 90% of the world production of legal opiates, including medical morphine, is now produced from poppy straw.